 Which native plants are recommended for butterfly gardens in India?

-Calotropis and milkweeds are good for Danaus.
-Citrus and Murraya are great for swallowtails.
-Bauhinia and Cassia are good for caterpillar hosts.
-Nectar-rich shrubs like Ixora and Zinnia are also good.
-Use native and locally adapted plants and avoid invasive ones.
+Calotropis and other milkweeds are good host plants for Danaus butterflies.
+Citrus and Murraya are excellent for swallowtails.
+Bauhinia and Cassia also support caterpillars of several species.
+Nectar-rich plants like Ixora and other locally adapted flowering plants provide food for adult butterflies.
+It is best to use native or well-adapted plants and avoid invasive species.

 How can we ensure year-round visits with seasonal planting?